A1Liu/a1liu.github.io/src/_collections/_posts/2019-03-21-explicit-captures-for-rust-blocks.md

    let mut result: u64 = [&state.data as data, &mut state.other as other] {
       other += 1;

-      // We use the empty brackets to state that
+      // We use the empty brackets to state that global/non-local state
-      // global/non-local state isn't used here, and its a pure data.iter().map(|item| [] {
+      // isn't used here, and its a pure function data.iter().map(|item| [] {
          // Complicated stuff here
          // Lots of logic